bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 }
 {% endhighlight %}

 This is a good example of what a display component should be.
-It just concerns itself with what data it needs to display and what events it should fire off.
+It focuses on the data it needs to display and what events it should fire off.
 The only bit of logic here is to avoid events bubbling up on button click.
 The `heroes` input isn't an observable, as the `async` pipe in the container component handles unwrapping that for us.
-This makes dealing with the incoming data simple and makes the template simple for us as well.
+This makes dealing with the incoming data simple, and makes the template simple for us as well.

 {% highlight html %}